Hello, Hello Brazil!: Production

 Wallace Downey began his career producing successful musical films for Americans with established artists from Brazilian radio.
 Carmen Miranda, star of this 1935 film, was one such star.
 A co-production between Waldown Filmes and Cinédia, Allô, Allô, Brasil! presented a multitude of singers, comedians and radio presenters, such as vocalists Francisco Alves and Mário Reis.

 A close tie-in with the radio world manifested in this films storyline.
 Written by popular composers duo João de Barros and Alberto Ribeiro, it portrayed the adventures of a "radiomaníaco" who falls for a nonexistent radio singer.

-The two genres of music synonymous with the carnival, including the samba and the march, had a prominent place in early Brazilian musicals and popular movies.
+The two genres of music synonymous with the carnival, including the samba and the Marchinha, had a prominent place in early Brazilian musicals and popular movies.